cicese-biocom/esm-AxP-GDL/README.md

 # **esm-AxP-GDL**

-esm-AxP-GDL is a framework to build Graph Deep Learning (GDL)-based models leveraging ESMFold-predicted peptide structures and ESM-2 models-based amino acid featurization for the prediction of antimicrobial peptides (AMPs).
+esm-AxP-GDL is a framework to build Graph Deep Learning (GDL)-based models leveraging ESMFold-predicted peptide structures and ESM-2 based amino acid-level characteristics for the prediction of antimicrobial peptides (AMPs).
 This framework was designed to be easily extended to modeling any task related to the prediction of peptide and protein biological activities (or properties).